softwaremill/sttp/docs/how.md

 ## Send the request

 Once the request is described as a value, it can be sent.
-To send a request, you'll need to have an implicit value of type `SttpBackend` in scope.
+To send a request, you'll need an `SttpBackend`.

 The backend is where most of the work happens: the request is translated to a backend-specific form; a connection is opened, data sent and received; finally, the backend-specific response is translated to sttp's `Response`, as described in the request.

 A backend can be synchronous, that is, sending a request can be a blocking operation.
-When invoking `myRequest.send()`, you'll get a value of type `Response[T]`.
-Backends can also be asynchronous, and evaluate the send operation eagarly or lazily.
-For example, when using the [Akka backend](backends/akka.md), `myRequest.send()` will return a `Future[Response[T]]`: an eagerly-evaluated, asynchronous result.
+When invoking `myRequest.send(backend)`, you'll get a value of type `Response[T]`.
+Backends can also be asynchronous, and evaluate the send operation eagerly or lazily.
+For example, when using the [Akka backend](backends/akka.md), `myRequest.send(backend)` will return a `Future[Response[T]]`: an eagerly-evaluated, asynchronous result.
 When using a [Monix backend](backends/monix.md), you'll get back a `Task[Response[T]]`: a lazily-evaluated, but also non-blocking and asynchronous result.

 Backends manage the connection pool, thread pools for handling responses, depending on the implementation provide various configuration options, and optionally support [streaming](requests/streaming.md) and [websockets](websockets.md).
 They typically need to be created upon application startup, and closed when the application terminates.